 Goals of smart charging

 EV smart charging helps optimize the charging process to minimize the impact on the electric grid.
 This is important because electric vehicles can place significant demands on the grid, particularly during periods of high demand.
-Many technologies and techniques can be used to manage the charging process to reduce strain on the grid while still ensuring that electric vehicles are charged in a timely and efficient manner.
+Many technologies and techniques can be used to manage the charging process to reduce strain on the grid while still ensuring that electric vehicles are charged promptly and efficiently.

 Components of smart charging